 The anticipated slowdown in the global economic recovery is expected to weigh down on Saint Lucia's growth prospects in 2012, particularly in the tourism sector.
 Any impetus for growth in 2012 is expected to be led by developments in the construction sector.
 The construction sector is expected to pick-up in 2012, led by public sector activity, including continued infrastructure reconstruction.
 The prospects for agriculture, particularly the banana industry, depend on progress made in controlling the spread of the black sigatoka disease and the ability of banana producers to recover from the effects of the disease.
-The rate of inflation is expected to remain moderate in 2012, notwithstanding the introduction of VAT, while unemployment is expected to a containment of the growth of the overall fiscal deficit and public debt.
+The rate of inflation is expected to remain moderate in 2012, notwithstanding the introduction of VAT, while unemployment is expected to remain high.
+Implementation of VAT is likely to boost revenue and contribute to a containment of the growth of the overall fiscal deficit and public debt.